 (d) Adopt a resolution to request assistance from the department.

-(3) A county board shall submit the following to the department when requesting assistance:
+(3) When requesting assistance, a county board shall submit to the department:

 (a) A description of the actions the county board took to meet the requirements of paragraph (C)(2) of this rule and the results of those actions;

 (b) A history of levies placed on the ballot in the most recent ten years;

 (c) A cash flow analysis for the most recent and upcoming twelve months;

 (e) Monthly financial statements for the most recent twelve months; and